-Taxable distributions that are exempt income to recipients must still have tax deducted and the credits passed on to the member.
+Taxable distributions that are exempt income to recipients, such as education grants, must still have tax deducted and the credits passed on to the member.
 These credits can be claimed by the recipient.

 Educational grants must meet the requirements under CW 36 of the Income Tax Act 2007 to be considered exempt income.